-Users might be prompted for credentials when Azure RMS needs to authenticate a user and cannot use cached credentials.
+Users might be prompted for credentials when the Azure Rights Management service needs to authenticate a user and cannot use cached credentials.
 This will be the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
-It will not be a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these are not currently supported by Azure RMS.
-Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they use these applications with Azure RMS.
+It will not be a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these are not currently supported by the Azure Rights Management service.
+Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they use these applications with the Azure Rights Management service.

 Problems protecting or consuming content:

-Make sure that users have the appropriate instructions for the applications that they use, and are using applications and devices that are supported by Azure RMS.
+Make sure that users have the appropriate instructions for the applications that they use, and are using applications and devices that are supported by the Azure Rights Management service.
 For more information about supported applications and devices, see Requirements for Azure Rights Management.